Office Timeline – free timeline maker

 Now we need to customize our table to make a timescale for our roadmap.

-1. We noticed that the default font size was 18 (quite large).
+a) We noticed that the default font size was 18 (quite large).
 This means that not only will the text be very large, but you won’t be able to decrease row height if you needed to.
 So, now it would be a good idea to set a smaller font for the entire table.
 To do this, make sure to select all the rows in the table.
 Then, go to Home > Font and select the preferred value from the font size drop-down menu.
 We chose size 11 for now.

-Set font size in ppt roadmap
+Set font size in PowerPoint roadmap

-2. Format the first row in the table the way you want your timeband to look like.
+b) Format the first row in the table the way you want your timeband to look like.
 For this, you can change the color of a row, or resize rows by dragging them as needed.
 To change the color, go to the Table Tools > Design > Shading.
 Since we wanted to show both years and quarters, we formatted the first two rows of our table so that we could create a double-layered timeband.

-Set timeband in ppt roadmap
+Set timeband in PowerPoint roadmap

 3. Define swimlanes for each project.

-1. Enter the project names - main and secondary - in the first two columns.
+a) Enter the project names - main and secondary - in the first two columns.
 Set different colors to better highlight them and make it easier to group the associated component items that you want to add.

-Enter projects in ppt roadmap
+Enter projects in PowerPoint roadmap

-2. On each swimlane, insert shapes to visually represent your project phases, tasks, and milestones.
+b) On each swimlane, insert shapes to visually represent your project phases, tasks, and milestones.
 To do this, go to Insert > Shapes, choose the preferred options, and then place them within the swimlane in accordance with their duration (for tasks or phases) or due date (for milestones).
 Use the top timescale as a reference point to determine their positioning.

 4. Customize the roadmap.